-Admission requirements into the MSc program are consistent with those specified by the UCCS Graduate School.
-These admission requirements of applicants are as follows:
+Admission documents into the MSc program are consistent with those specified by the UCCS Graduate School.
+These admission documents required of applicants are as follows:

 Students with an undergraduate grade point average of less than 3.0 but at or above 2.5, or students with an inadequate background, may be allowed into the program provisionally.
 This decision would be made by the UCCS Physics Graduate Student Committee.
 Provisional status would subsequently be removed and a student given regular standing after completion of nine hours of graduate courses with a 3.0 average (or better).